 You may use any of the vent/air piping methods covered in this manual.
 Do not attempt to install the Armor water heater using any other means.

-You must also install air piping from outside to the water heater air intake adapter unless following the Optional Room Air instructions on page 20 of this manual.
+You must also install air piping from outside to the water heater air intake adapter unless following the Optional Room Air instructions in this manual.
 The resultant installation is direct vent (sealed combustion).

 Air intake/vent connections